npmcdn-to-unpkg-bot/il-interpreter-search/README.md

 pending more.

 ## How to Contribute
-Pull requests welcome, also are issues
+Pull requests welcome, issues also.

 ## Copyright
 2016